mikeygibbs/COMP2215_Stopwatch/README.txt

-Code addapted from LCD-usage-sample to make a stop watch
+Code addapted from LCD-usage-sample to make a stop watch designed to be used on a La Fortuna